 "They’re the best.
 You will never lose with them" -Ana Thomas.

 In the state of Maryland, more neighborhoods are trying to attract tenants and homeowners to live in their locations.
-One of the trending features to add in the neighborhood is walkability, as people are foregoing driving to instead walk to work, school, and to local shops as well as restaurants.
-However, an increase in pedestrian foot traffic has also increased the likelihood of vehicle accidents that involve pedestrians.
+One of the trending features to add in any neighborhood is walkability.
+More and more people are foregoing driving to instead walk to work, school, and local shops as well as restaurants.
+However, an increase in pedestrian foot traffic has also increased the likelihood of bicycle accidents as well as car and truck accidents, and even motorcycle accidents that involve pedestrians.

 The types of damages that a pedestrian will experience will be based on the speed of the vehicle and the impact of the vehicle striking the person.
-Other secondary injuries can also occur when the pedestrian is flung from the vehicle and strikes a solid, unyielding object such as the road, another vehicle, poles, sidewalks and walls.
-Pedestrian injuries can range from simple bruises and scrapes to more serious spinal cord injuries, brain injuries, torn ligaments or bone fractures.
+Other secondary injuries can also occur when the pedestrian is flung from the vehicle and strikes a solid, unyielding object such as the road, another vehicle, poles, sidewalks, and walls.
+Simply because of the tremendous difference in weight between motor vehicles and people, Pedestrians’ personal injuries can range from simple bruises and scrapes to more serious spinal cord injuries, brain injuries, torn ligaments, bone fractures, and sometimes even wrongful death.

 The first thing that you should do when you’re in a pedestrian accident is to seek medical attention for any injuries.
 Next, you want to gather evidence about the accident scene and the events that led up to the accident to help prove the driver’s liability.
 Gather police reports, eyewitness testimonies, accident photographs, and the driver’s personal information as well as insurance information.

-With all of your medical bills, photographs, police reports and other documentation, you can then file a claim with the insurance company.
+With all of your medical bills, photographs, police reports, and other documentation, you can then file a claim with the insurance company.
+This, however, is best done with the help of an experienced car accident attorney.
 You should be able to prove the driver’s liability, and negligence, your damages, and the proximate cause of the driver’s actions that resulted in you obtaining damages from the accident.

-Pedestrian accidents aren’t always open-and-shut claims cases.
+Pedestrian accidents aren’t typical personal injury cases and aren’t always open-and-shut claims cases.
 Insurance companies may deny claims because they believe you, the pedestrian, was at fault or you couldn’t prove that your damages were related to the accident.
 Even if you have the claim accepted, you may not be sufficiently compensated because the insurance company believes you were partially at fault.

-Obtaining legal help can help you in a number of ways if you or a loved one has experienced a pedestrian accident.
-An experienced personal injury attorney can ensure that your claim is filed correctly and within the necessary statute of limitations deadline.
-The attorney can also help negotiate the claim settlement amount as well as file lawsuits if your claim is denied.
-If you are looking for legal help, contact Duboff & Associates for a free consultation.
+Obtaining legal help can help you in a number of ways if you or a loved one has experienced a pedestrian accident or bicycle accident with a motor vehicle.
+An experienced pedestrian accident attorney can ensure that your claim is filed correctly and within the necessary statute of limitations deadline.